Canonical decompositions for Poincar\'e duality pairs: Poincar e duality pairs and essential annuli and tori

-3) In order to show that the number of coends of $H$ in $G$ is at least $k$, it suffices to show there is a subgroup $H^{\prime}$ of $H$ of finite index such that $e(G,H^{\prime})$ is at least $k$.
-As in part 2), by replacing $H$ by a suitable subgroup of finite index, we can suppose that $\partial M_{H}$ has components $\Sigma_{1},\ldots,\Sigma_{k}$ each carrying $H$.
+3) Suppose that $\partial M_{H}$ has $k$ components each of which carries a subgroup of finite index in $H$.
+In order to show that the number of coends of $H$ in $G$ is at least $k$, it suffices to show there is a subgroup $H^{\prime}$ of $H$ of finite index such that $e(G,H^{\prime})$ is at least $k$.
+As in part 2), by replacing $H$ by a suitable subgroup of finite index, we can suppose that $\partial M_{H}$ has components $\Sigma_{1},\ldots ,\Sigma_{k}$ each carrying $H$.
 Consider the composite map

 If $1\leq i<j\leq k$, the almost invariant subset $Y_{ij}$ of $H\backslash G$ in part 2) determines an element of $H_{e}^{0}(M_{H};\mathbb{Z}_{2})$ whose image $\overline{Y_{ij}}$ in $H_{n}(\partial M_{H};\mathbb{Z}_{2})$ under this composite map is supported by $\Sigma_{i}$ and $\Sigma_{j}$.
 As the $\overline{Y_{ij}}$'s span a $(k-1)$--dimensional subgroup of $H_{n}(\partial M_{H};\mathbb{Z}_{2})$, and the kernel of $\delta$ is nontrivial, it follows that $H_{e}^{0}(M_{H};\mathbb{Z}_{2})$ has dimension at least $k$, so that $e(G,H)$ is at least $k$, as required.